WBK-Robotics/pybullet_industrial/paper.md

 The tool provides a positioning interface that automatically calls the end effector interface of a coupled robot making it easy to reposition the tool center point in space.

 Note that coupling and decoupling of tools can be done during runtime to simulate tool quick changes common in complex manufacturing cells.
+The geometry of a specific tools is defined by a URDF file where the last link is the default tool center point although this can be changed by the user.

 While the base object implements the main interfaces and structure of the class, different process models are implemented as children of the `EndeffectorTool` object.
 These models can be grouped into three different categories according to how they interact with material as seen in Figure \ref{manu_process}.